 After parking, walk up the road until you see a gate.
 Turn right on the purple-blazed Fridley Gap Trail, which is just before the gate, and follow it for 0.4 miles.
 The trail looks like it's under water at one point, but it just goes across a small island in Mountain Run.
 After you reach the junction with the orange-blazed Massanutten South Trail, turn right, and then walk across a log over Fridley Run.
 Turn left and see the orange blazes leading to a steep and rocky ascent.

 Follow the Massanutten South Trail for about 1.5 miles until you see a fire ring on the right side of the trail.
 There is a side trail to an overlook with views of the Shenandoah Valley and the mountains to the west.
 Return to the trail, and shortly afterward, the ridge will continue rising away from the trail.
 Turn right into the woods here and follow an old, faint trail for 0.4 miles to the summit.
 You may lose the trail at times, but it is only a B1 on the Bushwhacking scale.
 The trail continues beyond the summit to an overlook with limited views of Lairds Knob to the south, and perhaps as far as Lairds Knob itself.
+The ridge is on National Forest land until about 0.7 miles north of the summit of Lairds Knob.

 Round trip: 4.6 miles with an elevation gain of nearly 1,600 feet.